Get started: Prep Windows for containers

-This quickstart demonstrates how to:
+This tutorial describes how to:

-- Set up your environment for containers
+- Set up Windows 10 or Windows Server for containers

 - Run your first container image

 To run containers on Windows Server, you need a physical server or virtual machine running Windows Server (Semi-Annual Channel), Windows Server 2019, or Windows Server 2016.